Ektachrome: Untarnished use in motion pictures (1990s–2000s)

 Unlike the above films, one professional motion picture that shows the genuine properties and high standards of 1990s and 2000s Ektachrome was Oliver Stone's World Trade Center (2006).
 Released the same year as Inside Man, it also used Ektachrome 100D 5285 (alongside negative Kodak Vision 2 stock), but in this case, the stock was developed in its standard E6 reversal process.
+Stone would go on to use 5285 for some scenes in his 2012 film Savages, and had earlier used 5239 Ektachrome stock to shoot the majority of his 1997 film U Turn.

 Next to his above film Inside Man (2006) where the Ektachrome stock was cross-processed, American filmmaker Spike Lee is known for using Ektachrome for some of his works as soon as digital intermediate scans (instead of traditional film prints, a process not suited for reversal stocks such as Ektachrome) had matured enough by the mid-1990s, namely Clockers (1995), Get on the Bus (1996), Summer of Sam (1999), and 25th Hour (2002), until Kodak discontinued Ektachrome in 2012.

 Ektachrome 100D 5294/7294 (2018–present)

 Upon the revival of the 16 mm format of Ektachrome in October 2018, Lee used the film stock again in some of the scenes of his 2020 film Da 5 Bloods.
 In that film, Lee specifically used Ektachrome in Super 8mm to simulate the footages captured by the actor Norman Lewis.

 For the second season of the American TV series Euphoria released in 2022, Kodak revived the 35 mm motion picture format of Ektachrome at the request of the filmmakers.
-Ektachrome was also used to photograph sections of the film Poor Things (2023), whereupon its cinematographer Robbie Ryan noted that the unique colour produced by the stock was referenced throughout the grading process to inform the film's overall visual style.
+Ektachrome was also used to photograph sections of the film Poor Things (2023), whereupon its cinematographer Robbie Ryan noted that the unique color produced by the stock was referenced throughout the grading process to inform the film's overall visual style.

 A 65 mm version was created specifically for the 2025 film Sinners, where it was used for a flashback sequence.

 Music videos featuring new Ektachrome include: